 CMRS welcomes submissions from cultural workers, community members, artists, activists, students and scholars from all fields.
 We invite individual paper presentations, panels, roundtables, workshops (solution-based items), and posters that address the conference theme in a broad sense.
 Presentation formats may be varied and diverse, and we welcome proposals that involve poetry, visual art, storytelling, and other non-academic formats.
 Download the Call for Proposals below.

 The submission portal is now open!
 To start entering and to submit your proposal, click on the button below.
-We are accepting proposals until April 1, 2020.
+We are now accepting proposals.

 The conference will take place at Arizona State University, Tempe Campus: Memorial Union, 301 E. Orange St., Tempe, AZ 85281